-To this end, measures and outcomes should be recorded in accordance with organisation protocols (e.g. on a 'progress' record in a client's care file) and monitored by supervisors.
+To this end, measures and outcomes should be recorded in accordance with organisation protocols (e.g. on a client's 'progress' record) and monitored by supervisors.

-2. Provision of any hearing assistance specified in a Client Hearing Impairment Information and Assistance Needs form (See Module 3: Appendix 4) in a client's care file should be checked regularly by the supervisor.
+2. Provision of any hearing assistance specified in a Client Hearing Impairment Information and Assistance Needs form (See Module 3: Appendix 4) in a client's records should be checked regularly by the supervisor.

 Where it is necessary to change hearing aid batteries for a client this may be tracked by entries on a Routine Hearing Aid Battery Change, Checking and Cleaning Record.
 (See Appendix 1) Adherence to this procedure should be checked periodically by the supervisor and any recorded evidence of possible excess wax accumulation in the ear followed-up by otoscopic inspection of the ear canal.
-(See Module 3: Section 4)
+(See Module 3: Section 5)